qri-io/rfcs/text/0012-CLI-commands.md

 The `--message` and `--title` flags allow you to add a commit message and title to the save.

+Datasets added to Qri using `save` are not published to the registry by default.
-Use `--no-publish` to not publish this version of the dataset to the Qri registry.
+Use the `--publish` flag to publish this dataset to the registry.
+For more information on the registry and why it's important check out the [registry section](#qri_registry).

 ```
 qri save [flags] <dataset_reference>